RodRothbarth/integration-engineer-take-home/README.md

 - cors is set for the internal "vite localhost port" make sure ir reflect yours.

 ### Frontend Prep
-- Install the inicial libraries for node_modules creation on "frontend" folder - "npm i"
+- Install the initial libraries for node_modules creation on "frontend" folder - "npm i"
 - Remember to create TSX file once the project is in typescript.
 - Task data is handled by a context "useTask".
--
+- a toaster was implemented to show basic error handling